funddy/jstranslations-bundle/README.md

 Defining Your Own Translator
 ----------------------------
 What if you do not want to use the default "Translator" global var and define your own?
-Easy, include only routing runtime and define your own translator.
+Easy, include only translations runtime and define your own translator.
 ```html
 <script type="text/javascript" src="{{ path('funddy_jstranslations', {locale: app.request.locale}) }}"></script>